paketo-buildpacks/community/STYLEGUIDE.md

    would properly execute in during its `detect` or `build` step with the aim being to fail as fast as possible if an incompatible environment is detected.

+## Language Ecosystem Environment Variable Override

+As per [Paketo RFC 0019](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0019-buildpack-set-env-vars-defaults.md), buildpacks that configure environment variables that are recognized by language-ecosystem tooling should set the `env.Default` option, not the `env.Override` option at both build and launch.
+This will allow users to configure the values of these environment variables.